jcs-elpa/com-css-sort/README.md

 ## Configuration ##
 Type of sorting algorithm you want used when sorting CSS attributes.<br/>
-* 0 : Sort in group type.
-Use 'sort-order.config' if
-there is one in the version control root directory.
+* type-sort : Sort in group type.
+Use 'sort-order.config' if there is one in the version control root directory.
 (Default)<br/>
-* 1 : Sort in alphabetic order.
+* alphabetic-sort : Sort in alphabetic order.
 The 'sort-order.config'
 file will be ignore and will not do anything.<br/>
 ```
-(setq com-css-sort-sort-type 0)
+(setq com-css-sort-sort-type 'type-sort)  ;; This is default setting.
 ```

 If you don't like the path or file name, you can change it too.
 This variable is